 - Add tamarind & coconut pieces and grind without adding water.

 - Add jaggery & salt and whisk for a while.

 - Add water gradually and grind for few times until chutney becomes smooth.

 - Transfer coriander seeds chutney to a serving bowl & garnish with tempering.

 - Please be careful while roasting red chillies & coriander seeds; roast them separately in low flame and remove from pan before getting burnt.
-If one of them is burnt chutney tastes bitter & it will be in black/ brown color.
+If one of them becomes darker, it changes the colour of chutney to black/ brown.

 - If you want to refrigerate this chutney for longer period, do not use coconut pieces.